 Yes, you heard me right – They’re bringing the power of the Web to Panasonic televisions again in 2016.

 Click on the below pictures to view them in full size.
 (Image courtesy of Mozilla)

 It’s not just a phone operating system on a bigger screen.
 It’s a whole new experience that brings your television to life and gives you a new level of choice and control.

 Trying Out Firefox OS Developer Preview on Android Smartphones

-Well that’s all about Firefox OS powered Televisions.
-Now coming back to Smartphones, you can now try out Firefox OS on you device by installing their Firefox OS 2.5 Developer Preview android application package file (or shortly .apk).
+Well, that’s all about Firefox OS powered Televisions.
+Now coming back to Smartphones, you can now try out Firefox OS on your device by installing their Firefox OS 2.5 Developer Preview android application package file (or shortly .apk).

 Also Read: 10 Must-have Apps for Android.

 Grab the installation file from here (Google Drive Link).

 Below is how your device will most probably look after installing the apk file.
 I tested the Firefox OS 2.5 Developer Preview build on my Lenovo K4 Note (aka Vibe X3 Lite).

 That’s how your phone will look after you get started with Firefox OS.
 You can try it as an app on your android smartphone by installing this apk or if you want the full Firefox OS 2.5 experience you can flash your phone.